 Play Minecraft with other children grades 1-6 and the guidance of a teen volunteer and children's librarian.
 Learn new tricks from each other and explore and build in a world together.
 This group is for children in grades 1 and up.
 Please register for just one session per month.
 If registration is full, please sign up on the wait list and we will schedule you soon!

 Interesting hikes, natural history topics to explore, and real data-collection opportunities will all be based on your input and interests in this exciting club for teens.
-Get involved behind the scenes with Mass Audubon's conservation work.
-We'll take one full-day field trip to connect with local organizations and learn more about environmental issues in our communities and how you can make a real difference.
+Get involved behind the scenes with Mass Audubon's science and conservation work.
+We meet one or two Saturdays a month during our spring and fall sessions.
+We also take one full-day field trip each session to connect with local organizations and learn more about environmental issues in our communities and how you can make a real difference.
 Meet other local teens who are passionate about nature, science, and taking care of our world.
-Past projects have included salamander monitoring, invasive plant pulling, wildlife tracking with trail cameras, water quality monitoring by canoe, and much more.
-Oh, and snacks are included!

 Children ages 6-12 are invited to come to the library Lego Club.
 This is a drop-in program requiring no sign up.
 Kids can build independently or accept a challenge provided by the librarian.
 Please do not bring your own Legos - they are supplied by the library!
 This is a drop-in program.
 No registration required.